 If you have completed courses in (urban) planning, you can substitute Introduction Spatial Planning with an open elective course of your choice.

-The minor programme has a study load of 30 ECTS and is open to all Bachelor's students at the UvA and other universities.
+The minor programme has a study load of 30 EC and is open to all Bachelor's students at the UvA and other universities.
 Candidates are required to have successfully completed - at least - the first year of an academic Bachelor's programme.
 English language proficiency is required.

 This minor is open to international students with sufficient fluency in English, i.e. master the language at C1 level, as can be shown by an International Baccalaureate certificate, an IELTS test score > 7 or a TOEFL test score ≥ 95, or earlier academic education in English.